-Finally, be sure to stipulate that no digging or drilling can occur at the site without first contacting Dig-Safe and also checking with you about other utility lines on the property.
+Finally, be sure to stipulate that no digging underground can occur without first contacting Dig-Safe and also checking with you about other utility lines on the property.
 Ask whether any permits might be necessary, such as from the municipality (particularly for cleanup work).
 Be very clear that no additional work outside the original scope of work and cost estimate/contract can be performed without your written authorization.
-Such a statement should be included in the agreement between you and your consultant.

-Avoid Problems with Your Site Investigation Report Submittal
+Investigation Report Submittal

-When information is missing or not presented and explained clearly, NH DES is obligated to request clarification - potentially leading to project delays and additional expenses.
-Make sure your Site Investigation report:
+and explained clearly, VT DEC is obligated to request clarification - potentially leading to project delays and additional expenses.
+Make sure your Site Investigation report

-- 1. Addresses each of the NH DES SI report requirements found in the Groundwater Management Rules; - 2.
-Includes a clear explanation of what potential source areas were addressed and what investigation activities were done at the site, and, most importantly why; and - 3.
-Presents the technical information clearly the effective use of maps and tables can improve communication.
+- 1. addresses each of the reporting requirements in the VT DEC Site Investigation Guidance. - 2. includes a clear explanation of what potential source areas were addressed and what investigation activities were done at the site, and most importantly - why. - 3. presents the technical information clearly the effective use of maps and tables can improve communication.